 - Keep the reports at a summary level to provide an overview.

 - Deliver some graphical reports to help the non-accountants at the table grasp the essence of the story.

 Graphs and charts are another really easy way to turning numbers into picture stories.

 This chart here focuses on income only

 - The various income streams are stacked in different colours.

-- Not only does the director reading this report see there is an upward trend, one can easily make out where the income is coming from.
+- Not only do directors reading this report see there is an upward trend, they can easily make out where the income is coming from.
 This helps identify which parts of the business are worth doing.
 It channels the decisions around where to allocate resources.

-There is some great help available to organise and run great board meetings.
+There is some great help available to organise and run great a board meeting.
 For aboriginal corporations, the CATSI Fact Sheets are a great starting point.
 Our Community and the Institute of Community Directors of Australia (ICDA) offer some great resources from help sheets to tools and articles.
 And, if you’re ready to review your board meeting reports, have a read of Three Things to Include in Your Board Reports.